Tutorial: Integrate Freshservice with Azure Active Directory

-In this tutorial, you learn how to integrate Freshservice with Azure Active Directory (Azure AD).
-Integrating Freshservice with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Freshservice with Azure Active Directory (Azure AD).
+When you integrate Freshservice with Azure AD, you can:

-- You can control in Azure AD who has access to Freshservice.
+- Control in Azure AD who has access to Freshservice.

-- You can enable your users to be automatically signed-in to Freshservice (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Freshservice with their Azure AD accounts.

 Adding Freshservice from the gallery